pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/conflict-resolution.hbs.md

   (typically by a transform appearing later in the YAML definition) is retained.
 - `Append`: The conflicting versions of files are concatenated (as if using `cat file1 file2 ...`), with files produced first appearing first.
-- `FavorOwn`: _Only makes sense in the context of [composition](../composition.md)._
+- `FavorOwn`: Only makes sense in the context of [composition](../composition.md).
   Selects the version of the file that comes from the current executing fragment if possible, falls back to the caller version otherwise.
-- `FavorForeign`: _Only makes sense in the context of [composition](../composition.md)._
+- `FavorForeign`: Only makes sense in the context of [composition](../composition.md).
   Selects the version of the file that was provided by the caller if present, falls back to the file originating from this fragment's fileset otherwise.
 - `NWayDiff`: Try to merge the conflicting resources by applying patches computed against a common ancestor.
-The resulting resource bears the attributes of the first conflicting resource.
+The resulting resource has the attributes of the first conflicting resource.

 ## See also